-GOLD JORC Code explanation Commentary greater than 0.5 Au g/t, the original 1m samples were re-assayed.
+GOLD Criteria JORC Code explanation Commentary greater than 0.5 Au g/t, the original 1m samples were re-assayed.
 Most of the RC drilling at Jugan and Bekajang was shallow (<150m) and samples dry.
 At Bekajang, mineralization is finely disseminated throughout the host rock and the sample methodologies and sizes are considered appropriate for the style of mineralization.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Besra and NBG core holes were sampled and assayed on nominal 1m intervals, except at geological or lithological boundaries.
-Historically, holes were sampled at Quality control procedures adopted for all sub-sampling stages to maximise the representiveness of samples.
-1.5 and 2m intervals.
-These longer run intervals make up approximately $5-10\%$ of the total drilled metres.
+Historically, holes were sampled Quality control procedures adopted for all sub-sampling stages to maximise the representiveness of samples. at 1.5 and 2m intervals.
+These longer run intervals make up approximately 5-10% of the total drilled metres.
 Where possible half-core was routinely cut along the same side of the re-oriented core.
-Post 1992.
+Post 1992 .
 Samples of half core were routinely cut in half again (quartered) to create a duplicate sample for check assaying.
-1993 - 2000 Menzies.
+1993 - 2000 Menzies .
 At regular intervals field duplicates of 1m RC samples were collected using 4" PVC spears.
 For any 4 x 1 metre RC composite samples that assayed > 0.5 g/t gold the corresponding 1 m samples were assayed.
 There was generally a very close correlation between the 4m composite sample assay and the average of the four 1m samples that made up the composite.
-Manager to the state of the sta NBG and Besra introduced industry standard protocols for QC by inserting certified · · · standards, blank samples, umpire sampling, field duplicates from the coarse r crushed material and preparation duplicates from the pulverized splits.
+Measures taken to ensure that the sampling is NBG and Besra introduced industry standard protocols for QC by inserting certified standards, blank samples, umpire sampling, field duplicates from the coarse instance results for field duplicate/second-half sampling. r crushed material and preparation duplicates from the pulverized splits.
 In addition, SGS supplied NBG with an analysis, on a monthly basis, of the laboratory's performance with respect to their own internal QC procedures.
 NBG/Besra's standard sampling procedures for RC rock chips with insertion of standards, blanks and duplicates, are applied in the same manner as for drill core.
 Standard "second split/coarse split" and pulp duplicates were introduced into the sample stream for the laboratory assays.
-The results returned were analysed For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-Quality control procedures adopted for all sub-sampling stages to maximise the representiveness of samples.
-Measures taken to ensure that the sampling is representative of the in situ material collected, including for
+The results returned were analysed